wp-plugins/pretty-testimonial/readme.txt

 <strong> Plugin Features:- </strong>

 1. Easy installable
 2. Fully responsive
 3. Supported all browser
 4. Use a Random Testimonial to Your Sidebar
 5. Use a Random Testimonial to Your Page
 6. Category support with id
-7. Number of post
+7. Number of post <br>
 8. Able To Use Multiple Testimonial Themes on the Same Page
 9. Support in widget
 10. Title color
 11. Content color
 12. Title font size
 13. Content font size
 14. Background color
 15. Number of post
 16. Hide content, hide client image, hide view all
 17. Admin panel with lot of options to change
 18. Horizontal & Vertical 2types testimonial
 19. Shortcode power
 20. Very lightweight only 40kb
 21. Works with every version of wordpress

 <p style="font-style:italic">Where you want pretty testimonial ? just copy the shortcode and paste where you want the pretty testimonial &nbsp;&nbsp; <pre>[testimonial ]</pre> &nbsp;.
 If you want to category post create a category name please go to "Testimonial Category" under Pretty Testimonial custom post copy this shortcode and paste where you want <pre>[testimonial category="category name here"]</pre>.
 If you want to lotmore testimonial on a page give a unique id in shortcode like <pre>[testimonial id="1"], [testimonial id="2"],[testimonial id="3"]</pre>.</p> <br>